opensearch-project/sql-cli/README.md

 * `-l`: Query language option.
 Available options are [sql, ppl].
 By default it's using sql.
 * `-p`: always use pager to display output
 * `--clirc`: provide path of config file to load
+* `--serverless` / `--no-serverless`:  Force whether to connect to OpenSearch Serverless instead of a managed cluster.
+Default: guess from URL

 ## Code of Conduct